The Posies: Blood/Candy and Solid States (2010–2017)

 The band released their seventh studio album Blood/Candy on September 28, 2010.
 The album was recorded and mixed in Spain and their hometown of Seattle, with stops in Ecuador, Canada, Paris and Los Angeles.
 The album release was followed by an extensive European tour in late 2010.

 The reformed Big Star, which featured Auer and Stringfellow alongside musicians Jody Stephens and Alex Chilton, came to an end in March 2010 when Chilton died following a heart attack.
 In late 2013, the Posies played several shows, performing Amazing Disgrace in its entirety with the line-up from that era.
 In August 2014 the band reunited again, but with Darius Minwalla on drums and Joe Skyward on bass.
-Minwalla died unexpectedly at his home in Vancouver on May 21, 2015; and on March 26, 2016, Joe Skyward died after a two-year battle with cancer.
+During this time both Minwalla amd Skyward died.

 On March 3, 2016, the song "Squirrel vs. Snake" was released as a teaser for their forthcoming eighth album, and the band embarked on an extensive month-long European tour on March 29.
 The album Solid States was released on April 29 by British indie label Lojinx in Europe; the American release on My Music Empire followed on May 20.
 Drummer Frankie Siragusa, who also contributed to the engineering and mixing of the album, joined the band on tour, where they performed as a trio.